Clayborne Carson: Career

-Carson was a professor at Stanford University for more than 40 years, where he primarily taught U.S. History and African American History.
+Carson was a professor at Stanford University for more than 40 years, where he primarily taught U.S. history and African American history.
 He teaches and lectures about Martin Luther King, Malcolm X, the Student Nonviolent Coordinating Committee (SNCC), the Black Panther Party, and other subjects related to the black struggle and civil rights.
 He has been a frequent guest on Pacifica Radio station KPFA in Berkeley, California, and has also appeared on programs like NPR's Fresh Air, the Tavis Smiley Show, the Charlie Rose Show, Good Morning America, and the CBS Evening News.
-Carson is a member of the global council of the California International Law Center at the University of California, Davis School of Law.

 Carson has also written several books and articles regarding the Civil Rights Movement, and has made contributions to many more as well as documentaries, and interviews.
 His first book In Struggle: SNCC and the Black Awakening of the 1960s was awarded the Fredrick Jackson Turner Award in 1982.
 Carson was also the Historical Adviser for the film Freedom on My Mind, which in 1995 was nominated for an Oscar.

 In 1985, Coretta Scott King asked Carson to lead a project to publish King's previously unpublished works.
-In an interview conducted in 2008, Carson explains that he initially declined to work as Senior Editor to Dr. King's works, Carson had "never really thought of [himself] as a King biographer.
+In an interview conducted in 2008, Carson explains that he initially declined to work as senior editor to Dr. King's works, Carson had "never really thought of [himself] as a King biographer.
 [He] was a SNCC person," he said, referencing the discord between SNCC and Dr. King that occurred during the movement.
 Carson eventually agreed to oversee the project mentioning that he would not have accepted the job if the family held control over Dr. King's works.
 Carson and his staff have spent over 20 years working to edit and publish Dr. King's works.

 Carson retired from Stanford in 2020.

 In 2021, Carson was nominated by President Joe Biden to serve as a member of the newly formed Civil Rights Cold Case Records Review Board.

 Personal life

-Carson married Susan Ann Beyer in 1967, who at the time was a librarian.
+In 1967, Carson married Susan Ann Beyer, who at the time was a librarian.
 Until her retirement, she was the managing editor of the King Papers Project, and lives in Palo Alto, California.
 He has a daughter and son.